-The loaders can be downloaded from the asset library, search for OpenXR Loaders and install the plugin:
+The vendors plugin can be downloaded from the asset library, search for OpenXR and install the plugin:

-You will find the installed files inside the android folder.
-There is a subfolder called plugins containing the new files.
+You will find the installed files inside the addons folder.

-You can find the main repository of the loader plugin here.
+You can find the main repository of the vendors plugin here.

 You will need to setup a separate export preset for each device, as each device will need its own loader included.